R4KE5H/git_lfs/README.md

 3.Secondly, Place the larger files inside your local repo that was pushed earlier.

-4.Thridly, In Git repository where you want to use Git LFS,select the file types, for example use this command which is given below(according to your file types).
+4.Thridly, In the Git repository where you want to use Git LFS,select the file types, for example use this command which is given below(according to your file types).

 For example:
 -> git lfs track "*.psd"